reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 We strongly recommend typing code by hand as you're working through the tutorial and not using copy/paste.
 This will help you develop muscle memory and a stronger understanding.

-In Board, change the code for the `renderSquare` function to pass a prop called `value` to the Square:
+In `Board`, change the code for the `renderSquare` function to pass a prop called `value` to the Square:

 ```jsx {3}
 function Board() {